UN Security Council adopts resolution on protection of education in armed conflict | www.lokmattimes.com

 UN Security Council adopts resolution on protection of education in armed conflict

-Resolution 2601, which won the unanimous support of the 15-member council, strongly condemns all violations of applicable international law involving the recruitment and use of children by parties to armed conflict as well as their re-recruitment, killing and maiming, rape and other forms of sexual violence, and abductions, Xinhua news agency reported.
+Resolution 2601, which won the unmous support of the 15-member council, strongly condemns all violations of applicable international law involving the recruitment and use of children by parties to armed conflict as well as their re-recruitment, killing and maiming, rape and other forms of sexual violence, and abductions.

-It also condemns attacks against schools and hospitals as well as denial of humanitarian access by parties to armed conflict and all other violations of international law.
+It also condemns attacks against schools and hospitals as well as denial of humtarian access by parties to armed conflict and all other violations of international law.

 The resolution urges UN member states to develop effective measures to prevent and address attacks and threats of attacks against schools and education facilities, and, as appropriate, develop domestic legal frameworks to ensure respect for their relevant international legal obligations.